 VATECH and Rayence reported 1Q results

-VATECH’s profitability remain unchanged and even showed a rise after VATECH decided the deconsolidation of Rayence.
-In 1Q, VATECH’s net sales grew by 17% while operational profit grew approximately by 73.6% compared with the same period last year.
+VATECH’s profitability remain unchanged and even showed a rise after the deconsolidation of Rayence.
+In 1Q, VATECH’s sales grew by 17% while operating profit grew approximately by 73.6% compared with the same period last year.
 VATECH said in the statement that the deconsolidation would help the market to see VATECH’s value and strength more clearly.

 The rise in operating profit and sales was due to growing global demand for 3D dental imaging system.
 The sales of PaX-i series increased both in emerging and advanced market.
 The sales of VATECH’s low-dose and premium CT showed also showed increase in North American market.
 In addition to increased sales of product, the recent acquisition of two affiliate companies, VATECH America and Global helped VATECH cut down the indirect cost and gain efficiency.

 VATECH is expecting to see a strong sales records in coming months.
 In March, VATECH showcased for the first time ‘PaX- i Insight’ at International Dental Show in Cologne, Germany.
 Featuring VATECH’s latest imaging technology, PaX-i Insight secured multiple sales contract before it’s official launch.
 The company is anticipating that sales of PaX-i Insight will be accelerated after the end of second quarter, when the new product will be greeting customers in the global market.
 In addition to the launch of PaX-i insight.
 VATECH is preparing to introduce the market a line of new products including AI(Artificial Intelligence)-based imaging systems and veterinary CT.